apisync/apisync-rails/README.md

 If you're bypassing methods like `after_commit`, no data will be sent to ApiSync.
 For example, `update_attribute` doesn't perform validations checks, so please use `update_attributes` instead.

+### TooManyRequests

+When too many simultaneous requests are being made, a 429 status code will be returned from the server to indicate to the client to slow down.

+When using Sidekiq, this lib's algorithm will automatically throttle (slow down) the requests.
+When not using any queue gem, `Apisync::TooManyRequests` exception will be raised and you will have to catch it, therefore **we strongly recommend using Sidekiq**.

+Without Sidekiq, an ActiveRecord's `after_commit` callback is used so the exception shouldn't prevent your record from being saved to the database, but you have to rescue it manually.

 ## Development